onflow/flow/flips/20201310-storage-fees.md

 #### Get and Update Storage Used

-The amount of storage used by a single register on an address is the byte size of the register value.
-Register key size is not part of the storage used .
+The amount of storage used by a single register on an address is the byte size of the register value and the register key.
 `storage_used` by an address is also stored in the address' register.
 This could lead to a recursive problem of needing to update `storage_used` when `storage_used` is updated.
-Assuming that both `storage_capacity` and `storage_used` registers will be of type uint64, an thus size 8, removes this issue.
+Assuming that both `storage_capacity` and `storage_used` registers will be of type uint64, an thus size 8 (+ constant key size), removes this issue.

 Two possible approaches of calculating the `storage_used` by an address were considered: